-This means that the number of Group O RhD negative donors needs to be disproportionately higher than donors of other blood groups, and their donation frequency rate has to be high to keep up with the demand for their red cells.
+This means that the number of O RhD negative donors needs to be disproportionately higher than donors of other ABO blood groups, and their donation frequency also higher, to keep up with the demand.

 Indications for the use of Group O RhD negative red cells

 - O RhD negative females with childbearing potential (≤ 50 years)

 - O RhD negative paediatric males (≤ 18 years or as per local paediatric policy)